-These groups gained momentum and succeeded in convincing the government.
+These groups gained momentum and succeeded in convincing the government to close down the brothels.
 In 1911 brothel keeping was penalized.
 But prostitution did not disappear.
 Far from it.
 It became more visible and the sex business expanded during the seventies.
 Municipalities felt the need to regulate it, but could not.
 In view on the ban on brothel any regulation would be considered a furthering of prostitution.
 So, in the early eighties it was argued that this ban on brothels should be lifted.

 At first the repeal of the ban on brothels should serve the purpose of a good regulation of prostitution.
 But in the second half of the nineties it was also considered an instrument to improve the working conditions of sex workers.

 On the first of October 2000 the law reform came into effect.
 In some ways, the situation of sex workers improved, but not enough.
 The then government saw it as a case of private or civil affairs.
 It did not feel the need to act on the lack of labour rights and left sex workers in the lurch.
 Since 2008 a more repressive attitude towards sex work became ‘fashionable’.
 A more repressive act was drafted but still has to pass the Senate (March 2017).

 A more detailed analysis of the situation after 2000 can be found in Wagenaar, H., Amesberger, H. en Altink, S: Designing Prostitution Policy, Intention and Reality in Regulating the Sex Trade, published in April 2017 by Policy Press, Bristol

 Click here for further information on the used sources.